I was born some time ago,

 The American Heritage Dictionary describes “Cult” as being a religion or religious sect generally considered to be extremist or false, with its followers often living communally under an authoritarian, charismatic leader.

-That said, I believe that if it looks like, feels like, and rattles like a snake, it is a Diamond Back/ a “cult”!
+That said, I believe if it looks like, feels like, and rattles like a snake, it is a Diamond Back/ a “cult”!
 Who are we kidding?!
 Why call it by any other name?
 Besides, where is my right to freedom of speech?
+(See Steven Hassan: Combatting Cult Mind Control: The #1 Best-selling Guide – Amazon.comhttps://www.amazon.com/Combatting-Cult-Mind-Control-Best-selling/…/0892813113)

-And how do we warn or make aware those who could benefit from our observations and experience if we can only cover up for and placate the vice that the Mormon Fundamentalists have already been too adept at perpetrating?
-To pretend they are not a cult is doing just that: It’s helping to perpetuate the many evils of the Mormon fundamentalist sects.
+How do we warn or make aware those who could benefit from our observations and experience, as Ex-Mormon fundamentalists, if we can only adhere to “political correctness” which simply works to cover for and placate the vice Mormon Fundamentalists/Fundies have already been too adept at perpetrating?
+To pretend the Fundy groups are not cults is doing just that: It’s helping to perpetuate the many evils of the Mormon fundamentalist sects.

-For example, Mormon fundamentalist sects perpetrate and perpetuate: Lawlessness, being laws onto themselves, Pedophilia, Polygamy, White slavery, Welfare Fraud, Child Labor, Child Abuse, Child Trafficking, Racketeering — and much more, all in the guise of “An alternative lifestyle full of Saints just trying to live God’s laws under the freedom protections of the US government” –- a government they bleed daily, and regularly pray for the destruction of!
+For example, Mormon fundamentalist sects perpetrate and perpetuate: Mind control and brainwashing, Lawlessness, Being laws onto themselves, Pedophilia, Polygamy, White slavery, Welfare Fraud, Child Labor, Child Abuse, Child Trafficking, Racketeering—and more, all in the guise of “An alternative lifestyle full of Saints just trying to live God’s laws under the freedom protections of the US government” –- a government they bleed daily, and regularly pray for the destruction of!

-Also, note that at the same time the adults in these cults demand “freedom of religion;” i.e., protection from the US government, they, in the name of religion, take away all the rights and protection of the children born into their cult!
-Yes, they refuse to accept that “One person’s “Rights” end where another person’s “Rights” begin!”
+Note: At the same time the adults in these cults demand “freedom of religion” (i.e., protection from the US government), they, in the name of religion, take away all the rights and protection of the children born into their cult!
+They refuse to accept that “One person’s “Rights” end where another person’s “Rights” begin!”

-As my years in freedom roll on, since having fled the Mormon fundamentalist “underground” slave trade, barbarism, and bondage I was born and raised in, I continue to become more deprogrammed and more sure of what a wayward, warping, diabolical church/ cult/ monster I was born into and my life ruined by, in the name of religion.
+As my years in freedom roll on, since having fled the Mormon fundamentalist “underground” slave trade, barbarism, and bondage I was raised in, I continue to become more deprogrammed … more sure of what a wayward, warping, diabolical church/cult/monster I was born into, and my life ruined by, in the name of religion.

 The more I continue to think, question, read books, and listen to educational documentaries and interviews done by Rebecca Kimbel, Doris Hanson, Ed Kociela, Kristen Decker, and others on YouTube, C-SPAN II, and other such, the more aware I become that many of the main tenets I was taught to most revere and embrace were and are complete rubbish; i.e., the total opposite of what is good and righteous.